 - Other Apps

 I couldn’t wait to tell Nadia.
 She lived on the other side of the bougainvillea lined path that separated our properties.
 I had not talked to her for a few days.
 And once or twice recently in the evenings, I caught a glimpse of her through the hedges as she walked alone towards the main road.
 I wondered where she was going and made a note to ask her, then decided to follow her the next time I saw her pass by and surprise her with the good news.
 The opportunity presented itself easily enough, right after an early dinner that Saturday when she made her way through the path behind our house.
 I gave her a few minutes to get ahead and then set out after her.
 It was not long before I realized that she had turned off the main road and was heading towards Sir Michael Blondell’s coffee farm.
 What was she doing?
 His was the colonial ranch to be feared, avoided.
 I followed stealthily behind, the double dose of excitement almost too much to bear.
-It wasn’t long before I came upon
+It wasn’t long before I came upon her, s

 - Other Apps